scriptnull/docsv2/sources/tutorials/ci/integrations/codeCoverage/usingJacoco.md

   ci:

     # mvn install will create a `target` folder which will contain a jacoco.xml
-    # jacoco.xml will be present at path `target/site/jacoco/`
+    # jacoco.xml will be present at path `target/site/jacoco/jacoco.xml`
     - mvn install

     # copy this target folder to the `shippable/codecoverage` folder
-    # target folder should have `/site/jacoco/jacoco.xml` file
+    # Shippable will look for the jacoco.xml file at
+    # shippable/codecoverage/target/site/jacoco/jacoco.xml
     - cp -r target shippable/codecoverage

 ```